-You'll need to use a wired device to navigate the RetroPie UI and update the Raspberry Pi's configuration to accept your new bluetooth controller.
+You'll need to use a wired device -- like a USB controller or keyboard -- to navigate the RetroPie UI and update the Raspberry Pi's configuration to accept your new bluetooth controller.

 Connect a wired gamepad or keyboard.
 Then, connect your Pi to your display and boot it up.